 - Carefully insert the leaf in the mixture.

-- Place the container in a light, warm spot and ensure that the soil remains damp.
+- Place the container in a light, warm spot and keep the soil damp.

 - Roots will now gradually develop on the bulbil.
-When they’re large enough to secure themselves in the soil, loosen the bulbils.
-Carefully ...
-Remember that your dealing with a baby.
+When they’re large enough to secure themselves in the soil, carefully loosen the bulbils.

-- Place the bulbil in a pot or plant it in the garden.
+- Place the bulbil in a new pot or plant it out in the garden.